hunter-darling/basically-just-wordle/README.md

 # basically-just-wordle
-basically just a recreation of Wordle in a jupyter notebook
+basically just a recreation of Wordle in python